AyAggarwal/merkle_trees_th/README.md

 # Merkle Validation Library

 This library provides tools, structures, and utilities for Merkle tree validation and operations.
+I had a good time working on this, so hopefully talk soon.
+Most of the functions use Result or Option to improve error handling, and deviations from the assignment doc are pointed out if any.
+Thanks, Ayush.

 ## Getting Started